-COURSE OUTCOMES: After the completion of this course, the student will be able to
+Upon completion of this course, students will able to do

 - 1. Summarize classification of values and values for self-development. - 2.
 Identify the importance of values in personal and professional life. - 3.
 Apply the importance of social values for better career and relationships. - 4.
 Compile the values from holy books for personal and social responsibility. - 5.
 Discuss concept of soul and reincarnation, values Dharma, Karma and Guna.